Invest in green: Reducing corporate carbon footprints

 Peafowl Solar Power closed a seed round investment in May 2019 from a consortium of funds and international investors.
 Our focus is commercialising our plasmonic energy harvesting technology in the smart buildings and self-powered IoT sectors together with commercial partners and customers.

-We are always looking to engage with potential investors, so please contact us if this is of interest to you.
+We are always looking to engage with potential investors, so please let us know if this is of interest to you!

 Current institutional investors

 A sector independent public venture capital company and Sweden’s most active early stage investor.